 The first thing that you notice when you enter the mosque is that there is a fountain inside, the same as in the Grand Mosque.
 You are not going to see fountains in mosques constructed centuries later, in Istanbul and other places.

 Another unusual thing is that the mosque is not on the same level.
 Rather, there are steps that lead to the main area.

-Otherwise, the mosque is predominantly decorated with green tiles and they give the name to the mosque.
+Otherwise, the mosque is predominantly decorated with green tiles and they give the name to it.

-But, what I’ve also noticed is that the design of the tiles is different from tiles used for decoration of mosques constructed much later in Istanbul.
+But, what I’ve also noticed is that the design of the tiles is different from tiles used for decoration in mosques constructed much later in Istanbul.

 In fact, although the mosques that you can see in Istanbul are undoubtedly beautiful, after you’ve seen several of them, you become lost.
 Certainly, they are all very different from each other, but they all may look the same to you.
 That’s because the tiles and other decorative forms are very similar.

 But, as you can see in these photos, this mosque is very different.

 The mosque is not in the city centre.
 But, it’s not too far away and I walked there in approximately 20 minutes.

 The Green Tomb, or Yeşil Türbe, is part of the Sultan Mehmed I Çelebi complex and it’s immediately next to the Green Mosque.